The free, award-winning Brush DJ app makes brushing your teeth fun! Watch the video to see all its features : )

-Brush DJ is an award-winning, NHS approved, free toothbrush timer app that plays 2 minutes of music taken from the user’s device to encourage brushing for an effective length of time.
-The app also allows users to set reminders to brush twice a day, floss, use a mouthrinse and when next to see their dentist or hygienist.
-Evidence-based age specific information is given as per the Public Health England toolkit ‘Delivering Better Oral Health’.
+Brush DJ is an award-winning, free toothbrush timer app that plays 2 minutes of music taken from the user’s device to encourage brushing for an effective length of time.
+The app also allows users to set reminders to brush twice a day, floss, use a mouthrinse and when next to see their dentist, hygienist, therapist or orthodontist.
+Evidence-based age specific information is given as per the NHS toolkit ‘Delivering Better Oral Health’.

 Where does the information come from that is given in Brush DJ?

-The app was built around the information given in the Public Health England Delivering Better Oral Health Toolkit.
+The app was built around the information given in the NHS Delivering Better Oral Health Toolkit.